cvikramk/TimeGAN/README.md

 This project has been forked from Jinsung Yoon's TimeGAN repository to work with human motion capture sequences.
 The goal is to create a trajectory of joint angles that can be adapted to bipedal walks for robots.
 ![Walk Sequences](collage_cropped.png)

+# AMC Parser

+The code for parsing the AMC/ASF files is written by CalciferZh, and can be found here: https://github.com/CalciferZh/AMCParser

 # Codebase for "Time-series Generative Adversarial Networks (TimeGAN)"

 Authors: Jinsung Yoon, Daniel Jarrett, Mihaela van der Schaar